Extended regime of coexisting metallic and insulating phases in a two-orbital electronic system

 This physical picture changes when the DMFT solution becomes Mott insulating.
 We find that the corresponding \mbox{D-TRILEX}$^{*}$ solution undergoes the Mott transition at the same critical interaction ${U^{\ast}_{c}}$ as in DMFT (bottom right panel of Fig.~\ref{fig:DOS}).
-Moreover, at ${U\geq{}U^{\ast}_{c}}$ the average density for the \mbox{D-TRILEX}$^{*}$ solution becomes ${\langle n \rangle = 1}$ for ${\mu^{*}\simeq\mu^{d}}$ (bottom left panel of Fig.~\ref{fig:MU_dn}).
-Right panel of Fig.~\ref{fig:MU_dn} shows that the insulating DMFT and \mbox{D-TRILEX}$^{\ast}$ solutions are almost fully polarized and have approximately the same value of $\delta n$, which results in electron-hole symmetric DOS for the lower orbital (top and bottom left panels of Fig.~\ref{fig:MU_dn}).
+Moreover, at ${U\geq{}U^{\ast}_{c}}$ the average density for the \mbox{D-TRILEX}$^{*}$ solution becomes ${\langle n \rangle = 1}$ for ${\mu^{*}\simeq\mu^{d}}$ (bottom left panel of Fig.~\ref{fig:DOS}).
+The right panel of Fig.~\ref{fig:MU_dn} shows that the insulating DMFT and \mbox{D-TRILEX}$^{\ast}$ solutions are almost fully polarized and have approximately the same value of $\delta n$, which results in electron-hole symmetric DOS for the lower orbital (top and bottom left panels of Fig.~\ref{fig:MU_dn}).
 Consequently, the upper orbital becomes nearly unoccupied and thus cannot strongly interact with the lower one.
-For this reason no transfer of the spectral weight between the orbitals by means of the non-local fluctuations occurs in the insulating regime.
-At ${U\geq{}U^{\ast}_{c}}$ the \mbox{D-TRILEX}$^{*}$ solution remains quarter-filled and Mott insulating, which is confirmed by the zero electronic density at Fermi energy (red asterisks in Fig.~\ref{fig:Phase}).
-Therefore, both, the DMFT and the \mbox{D-TRILEX} methods predict the Mott transition for the considered system at the same value of the critical interaction $U^{\ast}_{c}$.
-However, including non-local collective electronic fluctuations beyond DMFT allows one to additionally capture the metallic solution that coexists with the Mott insulating one up to the second critical interaction $U_{c}$.
+Therefore, no transfer of the spectral weight between the orbitals by means of the non-local fluctuations occurs in the insulating regime.
+Remarkably, the metallic \mbox{D-TRILEX} solution has a lower $\delta{}n$ compared to DMFT.